-Clearing House Electronic Subregister System (CHESS) Definition
+What is a Clearing House Electronic Subregister System (CHESS)?

 The Clearing House Electronic Subregister System (CHESS) refers to an electronic means through which the entry or registration of approved securities is done, as well as the transfer of the holdings of such securities from the seller to the buyer.
 CHESS is a form of electronic book entry that aids securities transaction between two parties.
 The Australian Securities Exchange (ASX) developed the Clearing House Electronic Subregister System, and it is being managed by them.
 ASX CHESS facilitates the transfer of the ownership of securities between participants.
 Stockbrokers can engage in CHESS transactions on behalf of their clients while large investors might not need to hire stockbrokers, rather, they participate directly.

 How Does the Clearing House Electronic Subregister System Work?